mohsaad/nba-shot-charts/README.md

 To use, run

-`python shot_chart_generator.py [player name]`
+`python shot_chart_generator.py [player name] [season]`

+Example: `python shot_chart_generator.py Stephen Curry 2013-14`

-The player name has to be the first name and last name seperated by a space.
+The player name has to be the first name and last name seperated by a space, and the season has to be in the form:

+`first year [dash] last two digits of second year`